 That’s a huge advantage for technical trainers.

-In TrainSMART’s How To Design & Present Technical Training course, you will learn how to maximize that advantage by developing, designing and delivering technical training that engages the audience while they are learning.
+In TrainSMART’s How To Design & Present Technical Training Workshop, you will learn how to maximize that advantage by developing, designing and delivering technical training that engages the audience while they are learning.
 This includes understanding how to chunk content and break down the steps of a task as well as how to give a demonstration that knocks it out of the ballpark.

 The design, development, facilitation and testing for retention of technical training is often overlooked and assumed that a one time show and tell or a job aid will provide the right training for the learner.